cestef/blog/README.md

+---
+image: /images/opcodes-gameboy.png
+description: "Welcome to my blog !
+Sometimes, I like to share my thoughts, ideas or projects on this blog.
+Maybe you'll find something useful here !"
-# Welcome to my blog !
+title: "Welcome to my blog !"
+---

 Sometimes, I like to share my thoughts, ideas or projects on this blog.
 Maybe you’ll find something useful here !